 In 2016, the burgeoning US industry of influencer marketing was worth $1.7 billion.
-By 2021, this had ballooned to $13.8 billion.
+By 2021, this had ballooned to $13.8 billion, and projected to reach $21.1 billion by 2023.
 Within this world, momfluencers are particularly coveted.
 They provide safe, family-friendly content, appear to put others first, and appeal to fellow mothers – a lucrative market, given that women made 83 per cent of all consumer purchases in the US in 2019.

 The top 1 per cent make six-figure salaries, charging $125,000-plus for a single post

 Among Millennials, 92 per cent view influencers as more trustworthy than celebrity endorsements or traditional adverts. ‘[Influencers] have developed a long-term relationship with the women following them – their community of followers trusts them,’ Maria Bailey, a specialist in marketing to mothers and the founder of the Florida-based BSM Media, tells me.
 ‘That’s why they’re good at selling things to other people.’